danodriscoll/danodriscoll.github.io/content/posts/real-world-expenditure-time-series.md

 ]
 series = [""]
 +++
-Fragments of an email exchange between myself (Dan) and a helpful member of the [ONS](https://www.ons.gov.uk/) GDP team about which Government expenditure time-series would be most appropriate to use in my model.
+Fragments of an email exchange between myself (Dan) and a helpful member of the [ONS](https://www.ons.gov.uk/) GDP team about which UK Government expenditure time-series would be most appropriate to use in my model.
 <!--more-->

 ## Email Fragment: Sent to ONS